jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Within two years of meeting Mr. Woods, Mr. Auer knew

 Caleb Woods, CEO of Rolemodel Software, is passionate about creating flourishing people.
+His reputation precedes him by so long that he "...hopes to never need to put together a resumé."

 Caleb Woods, CEO of Rolemodel Software, is passionate about helping people grow in "Character, Collaboration, and Craftsmanship."
-Mr. Woods is an example of great character and skill.
-In fact, because he wants his reputation t
+Mr. Woods, himself, is an example of great character and skill.